 A few things popped up in life that were unexpected.
 As traumatic as it is, change at least gives you focus.

-It was terrible until I got an insulin pump
+First the diabetes.
+It was terrible until I got an insulin pump.

-Broke my knee, wrists, one finger, one femur, and all the extra screws and metal parts I carry around in my limbs
+Then two terrifying accidents during college years.
+Broke my knee, wrists, one finger, one femur, and all the extra screws and metal parts I carry around in my limbs.

 Fitness grabbed my attention (again)